-SNMP (Simple Network Management Protocol) is a protocol for internet management services.
+SNMP (Simple Network Management Protocol) is a protocol for network management services.
 This protocol provides a means for computers (or agents) to be managed remotely by managers.
 The level of management depends on the manager and agent.
 The level of management ranges from providing information such as statistics to providing full management capabilities.

 MIB (Management Information Base) files are a description of managed objects available in an agent.
-MIB files provide the data for the manager so they can remotely manage the agent.
+MIB files provide data for managers so they can remotely manage the agent.
 A MIB file is simply a formal description of the way an agent can be accessed using SNMP and the functions that can be managed.

-The M302 is a fully manageable SNMP agent that supports MIB-II, custom MIBs, and traps.
+The M305 is a fully manageable SNMP agent that supports MIB-II, custom MIBs, and traps.